 Trusting God as a single mom every day

 Make a promise to yourself and to your children that you will seek His guidance in everything every day.
+But remember who you are, because of Whose you are.

 Not only will you seek His guidance, but you will completely trust Him.
 It may seem tough to relinquish control, but trust me, mama, it will make your life easier.